-Join David Powers for an in-depth discussion in this video Importing data from Excel or a CSV file, part of Up and Running with phpMyAdmin.
+Join David Powers for an in-depth discussion in this video Importing data from Excel or a CSV file, part of Learning phpMyAdmin.

 - Often, you have data stored in another format, such as a spreadsheet, so it's inconvenient to have to retype all the details manually into a database table.
 In the Exercise Files for this video, there's a Microsoft Excel spreadsheet that contains the names of car manufacturers that I want to use in the makes table.
 I've got the exercise files here on my desktop, so let's open that.
 And it's the chapter four folder that we need.
 And then 04_01.
 In there is a file called makes.xlsx, that's an Excel file.